Holden Hill

 PROFILE FAQ

-Holden Hill has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Holden Hill has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Key projects include Modbury Hospital Redevelopment, Gawler Line Electrification & Level Crossing Removals (including Valley View area works), Newton Village Shopping Centre Expansion, and Springbank Waters Residential Estate.
+No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch as potentially influencing the area.
+Notable projects comprise Modbury Hospital Redevelopment, Gawler Line Electrification & Level Crossing Removals (including Valley View area works), Newton Village Shopping Centre Expansion, and Springbank Waters Residential Estate.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.